 Basis of Presentation - The Company prepares its financial statements on the basis of accounting practices prescribed or permitted by the Ohio Department of Insurance.
-These statutory practices differ from accounting principles generally accepted in the United States of America ("GAAP").
+These statutory practices differ from generally accepted accounting principles in the United States of America ("GAAP").